AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

   state of name than =it will not recompose the compose and we did not see anything on the screen after update name.

-3. what is the rememberSavable in compose
+3. what is the rememberSavable in compose?
    `ANS:` Use to survive the configuration changes in compose.
-4. what is recomposition in compose and how it's happen.
+4. what is recomposition in compose and how it will happen?
    `Ans:` Once the UI draw it can not be changed coz it is immutable , if we want to chage the UI then we need to change the State of UI that is responsible for change the state of UI using data. so when we have changed any data in the state the Ui will be recomposed.
-5. what is launch effect in compose where you will use it.
+5. what is launchEffect in compose where you will use it?
     - inside the composeScope for loadingData , do background and time consuming tasks.
-6. tell me about coroutineScope of launchEffect.
+6. Difference coroutineScope of launchEffect.

 - `coroutineScope`
     - you're responsible for cancelling the coroutines launched within its scope if needed.